SAP/luigi/docs/authorization-configuration.md

 ​
 After authorization is successful on the authorization provider's side, it redirects back to `Luigi callback.html` **redirect_uri**.
 The provider verifies the authorization data, saves it in  **localStorage** for Luigi, and redirects to the Luigi main page.

-You can use the Luigi implementations of [OAuth2](https://github.com/SAP/luigi/blob/main/plugins/auth/src/auth-oauth2/index.js) and [OpenID Connect](https://github.com/SAP/luigi/blob/main/plugins/auth/src/auth-oidc/index.js) as examples when creating your own authorization provider.
+You can use the Luigi implementations of [OAuth2](https://github.com/SAP/luigi/blob/main/plugins/auth/src/auth-oauth2/index.js) and [OpenID Connect](https://github.com/SAP/luigi/blob/main/plugins/auth/src/auth-oidc/index.js) (or [Legacy OpenID Connect](https://github.com/SAP/luigi/blob/main/plugins/auth/src/auth-oidc-legacy/index.js) for implict flow) as examples when creating your own authorization provider.

 <!-- add-attribute:class:warning -->
 >**NOTE:** Read more about authorization helpers in the [Core API: AuthorizationStore](luigi-core-api.md#AuthorizationStore) section.